About Stalking

 Intimacy Seeker

 Stalking originates within a backdrop of loneliness and isolation with victims ranging from complete strangers to acquaintances.
 The primary drive of an intimacy seeking stalker is to forge an emotional bond and develop an intimate relationship with their target.
-Often, the behaviour of these individuals includes holding delusionals about the victim, such as the false belief that they are already engaged in a relationship, despite no such connection existing.
+Often, the behaviour of these individuals includes holding delusions about the victim, such as the false belief that they are already engaged in a relationship, despite no such connection existing.

 Incompetent Suitor